-In 2023 science results were, once again, outstanding for both Trilogy and separate sciences, putting Soar Valley in the highest 20% of all schools for value added, with a score of +0.6.
-About a fifth of the year group study separate sciences and over 20% of these students gained a grade 9, with 50% gaining a grade 7 or above in all three subjects.
-For sciences overall, including Trilogy, over 57% gained grade 5 or above and 73% a grade 4 or above, with excellent progress measures across the board.
+In 2024 science results were, once again, outstanding for both Trilogy and separate sciences, putting Soar Valley in the highest 9% of all schools for value added, with a score of +0.7.
+About a fifth of the year group studied separate sciences and over 20% of these students gained a grade 9, with over 50% gaining a grade 7 or above in all three subjects.